INSIGHT-In MF Global, JPMorgan again at center of a financial failure

 To be sure, regulators have made no allegation of wrongdoing against JPMorgan, and there is no evidence that JPMorgan did anything improper.
 Indeed, it seems to have been simply following banking procedure, according to people familiar with the matter.

-Futures trading firms and brokers like MF Global are heavily dependent on borrowing, which then exposes the big banks that lend to them as well as clear their trades.
+Futures trading firms and brokers like MF Global are heavily dependent on borrowing, which then exposes the big banks that lend to them was well as their trades.
 That gives banks like JPMorgan the ability to protect themselves in a crisis.

 The transactions that JPMorgan handled are drawing increased scrutiny from regulators, a bankruptcy trustee and MF Global because understanding MF Global’s money flow could aid in identifying customer money flows, according to people familiar with the situation.